Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 In this example, we have a `Person` object with two properties: `name` and `age`.
 The `prot` keyword before `age` indicates that `age` is a protected property (only visible to it's class members and sub class members).
 Similarly, the `pub` keyword before `name` indicates that `name` is a public property (can be accessed via `.name` everywhere).

-The constructor function is declared using `priv: can init(name: str, age: int): None`.
+The constructor function is declared using `priv: can init(name: str, age: int) -> None`.
 This `init` function initializes the `Person` object's state.
 The `priv` keyword denotes that `init` is a private method, meaning it can only be accessed within the `Person` object.
 The method takes two arguments: `name` and `age`.

 Inside the `init` method, we use the `here` keyword instead of `self`, which is traditionally used in Python.
 The `here` keyword refers to the instance of the `Person` object being manipulated, similar to how `self` works in Python.